-e) For a Project located within an airport

-land use plan or, where such a plan

-has not been adopted, within two miles

-of a public airport or public use airport,

-would the Project result in a safety hazard

-for people residing or working in the

-Project area? \boxtimes

-The Project is not located near an existing airport or airport land use plan.
-The nearest airport facility to the Project is the Palm Springs International Airport, located approximately 11.4 miles to the south.
+Mitigation Measures: None e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project result in a safety hazard for people residing or working in the \boxtimes Proiect area?
+Discussion: The Project is not located near an existing airport or airport land use plan.
+The nearest airport facility to the Project is the Palm Springs International Airport, located approximately 11.2 miles to the south.
 No impacts are anticipated.

-For a Project within the vicinity of a private airstrip, would the Project result in a safety hazard for people residing or working in the Project area?
+Mitigation Measures: None f) For a Project within the vicinity of a private airstrip, would the Project result in a safety hazard for people residing or working in the Project area? \boxtimes